Symphony No. 104 (Haydn): Third movement

 The third movement is a minuet and trio in D major.
 The minuet section consists of a rounded binary (A,B,A') form with an opening section emphasizing the tonic, while the second section visits the relative minor (B minor) and the dominant (A major).
 The trio is in B♭ major, and uses the oboe and bassoon extensively.
 Like in the minuet, this trio's B section emphasizes the relative minor (in this case, G minor).
 The trio ends with a transition back to dominant of the main key in preparation for the return to the minuet.

 Fourth movement

-The exuberant finale, in fast tempo and in sonata form, opens in the mode of folk music (inspired by Haydn's experience in London) using a drone bass and a theme often claimed to have originated as a Croatian folk song; for details see Haydn and folk music.
+The exuberant finale, in fast tempo and in sonata form, opens in the mode of folk music, using a drone bass and a theme often claimed to have originated as a Croatian folk song; for details see Haydn and folk music.
 The development section settles on the dominant of the main key, as is typical, but the recapitulation does not occur immediately.
 Instead, the development is extended with a section in F♯ minor, after which the recapitulation in D major follows immediately.